Ibiza House Prices Are Growing

 According to the TecniTasa report, the prices on the Spanish coast differentiate widely from north to south: while on the coast of Burela you can rent a flat of 60 meters for 200 euros a week, in Cala Martina (Santa Eulària), the price of a 100 meters holiday home is 3,400 euros for the same time.

-In fact, this area was one of the most expensive in the last year, as the price of rent on the beach front increased by 68.3%.
-Also more expensive than last year, is an apartment of 80 square meters on the promenade of Sant Antoni, which has gone from 1,800 to 2,400 euros.
+This area was one of the most expensive in the last year, as the price to rent on the beachfront increased by 68.3%.
+More expensive than last year is an apartment of 80 square meters on the promenade of Sant Antoni, which has gone from 1,800 to 2,400 euros.

 In Platja d’en Bossa, for 70 square meters, you have to pay 2,300 euros, while two years ago the prices did not reach 1,700 euros.

-The conclusion of all this data is that the sale and rent of the holiday home leads the real estate market of Ibiza and is generating a lot of wealth.
+The conclusion of all this data is that the sale and rental prices of a holiday home are the leaders of the real estate market in Ibiza, and is generating a lot of wealth.
 A wealth that, on the other hand, is expelling residents from the first property market.